Top Questions to Ask a Mortgage Lender

 Do you know of any home-buying programs I would qualify for?

 The federal government and individual states offer home-buying programs for first-time buyers, military personnel, or other qualifying borrowers.
-Banks or lenders may also offer in-house programs that you may qualify for.
-If you’re interested, ask your lender if they’re aware of home-buying assistance programs that would fit your profile.
+TBMC also offers in-house programs that you may qualify for.
+If you’re interested, ask your TBMC representative if they’re aware of home-buying assistance programs that would fit your profile.

 When can I lock my interest rate?

-Make sure you know what your interest rate options are up front.
-Some lenders offer long-term rate protection, which is great if you’re in the process of building a new home.
+It is important to discuss your interest rate options upfront.
+TBMC offers long-term rate protection to secure your interest rate while in the process of building a new home.
 By locking in your rate, you’ll gain peace of mind about your mortgage payment and protect yourself from fluctuations in the market.